JeffreyRobertLynch/GlassBox-XAI/README.md

 **- Validated** that the model's high performance metrics stem from real, interpretable decision-making, not statistical luck.
 **- Confirmed** that even in edge cases where segmentation is not precise, the model consistently detects lesions.
 **- Observed** that the model attends to and then disregards misleading features like hairs, shadows, and moles.
-**- Correlated** salience, confidence, and prediction accuracy.
+**- Correlated** confidence and prediction accuracy.
 The model is confident in its optimal decisions and less confident in sub-optimal decisions.
 **- Verified** Model 1 performs exactly as designed, given its specialization (small to medium lesions).
 **- Confirmed** the architecture's modular design works: clear separation of concerns and complementary contributions.
 **- Identified** features of edge cases: large lesions with two distinct areas featuring different color and/or texture.